12 Incredible Things to do in Ao Nang, Krabi

 In this detailed Ao Nang guide, I’ll cover all of Ao Nang’s best attractions and unpack what to do in Ao Nang, Krabi.
 There will be opportunities for exploring, island hopping, relaxing, and feasting on incredible Thai food.
 I’ve also included tons of handy tips to help you plan the perfect Ao Nang itinerary – from how to get to Ao Nang and where to stay to the best time to visit this dreamy south Thailand gem and much more.

 Disclaimer* Please note this post probably contains affiliate links.
 If you make a purchase through one of these links, I may receive a tiny commission at no additional cost to you.

 Ao Nang Itinerary: Pre-travel Tips

-Since Thailand is such a popular tourist destination, planning a trip to Krabi Ao Nang is relatively easy.
-There are, however, a few I recommend having in place before you jet off to Ao Nang.
+Since Thailand is a popular tourist destination on any South East Asia itinerary, planning a trip to Krabi Ao Nang is relatively easy.
+There are, however, a few things I recommend having in place before you jet off to Ao Nang.
 It’s also a good idea to read these Thailand travel tips to make the most of your trip.